See Academic Skills Center Homepage for Announcements and Closures.

 Receiving Score Report

 Students will receive their ACT COMPASS score report immediately upon completion of testing; this report will provide the student with scores and placement messages indicating the reading, writing, and math courses for which the student is eligible to register.
 Likewise, the student will be provided with the interpretation guides listed above.
 If a student loses his original copy, he may request that an additional score report be printed for a fee.
-Please be aware that the Academic Skills Center only keeps these reports for three years.
+Please be aware that the Academic Skills Center only keeps these reports for one year.
 Click here to learn how to have an official copy of your score report sent to another institution.